rohany/rohany.github.io/src/content/home.md

 I develop and manage the cloud infrastructure for the project on an ongoing basis.

 # News

+* **October 2019:** Our paper, Disentanglement in Race-Free Nested-Parallel Programs was accepted to POPL '20.

 * **July 2019:** I joined Cockroach Labs as full time software engineer.